mpriestley/dream-analysis/README.md

 # User Guide
 At the moment, the analysis script doesn't have a user interface.<br/>
-You need to go inside the main script **"dreamy.py"** to adapt it & run.<br/>
+You need to go inside the script **"main.py"** to adapt it & run.<br/>

 I've marked the bits you can change with a #TODO tag.<br/>
 First, specify the file name of the dream diary you want to analyse.
 ```
 with open ('my_dreams.txt', "r") as myfile:
 ```
-This should be a txt file where each dream begins with a date (format "dd/mm/yy" or "mm/dd/yy").
+This should be a txt file where each dream begins with a date (format "dd/mm/yy" or "mm/dd/yy").<br/>
 Specify the appropriate date format by uncommenting it in the script later on.
 ```
 # american date
 # mm,dd,yy = date.split('/')